Blog

 Immune Response and Inflammation

-IVIG therapy typically initiates an immune response, including mild inflammation.
-The inflammation causes capillary leakage, and as a result, fluid from the small blood vessels moves from the bloodstream into the surrounding tissues, causing swelling.
+IVIG therapy may cause fluid retention due to the immune response it triggers.
+This therapy usually initiates an immune response that includes mild inflammation.
+The inflammation causes capillary leakage, resulting in fluid moving from small blood vessels into surrounding tissues, which leads to swelling.

 Impaired Kidney Functions